 nrf_cloud_agps sample is the easiest way to get started with generating GPS coordinates with your nRF9160 Feather.

 As of this writing, this example works best using the pre-release version of nRF Connect SDK.
-You can skip the compilation step and download the update binary here.

 - Change directories to